We provide offline, online and recorded lectures in the same amount.

 Free Study Material

-70 Years of Diplomatic Relations India-China Part of: GS Prelims and GS-III- Economy terms India and China mark the 1st April 2020 as the 70th anniversary of the establishment of diplomatic relations between them starting from 1950 till now.
-Facts and Figures on China-India Cooperation Political and Diplomatic Relations The Communist Party of China (CPC) has maintained friendly exchanges with 9 major Indian political parties including the BJP, Cong
+70 Years of Diplomatic Relations India-China Part of: GS Prelims and GS-III- Economy terms India and China mark the 1st of April 2020 as the 70th anniversary of the establishment of diplomatic relations between them starting in 1950 till now.
+Facts and Figures on China-India Cooperation Political and Diplomatic Relations The Communist Party of China (CPC) has maintained friendly exchanges with 9 major Indian political parties including the BJP, Con

-MISSION SAGAR As part of the Government of India outreach amidst the ongoing COVID-19 pandemic, Indian Naval Ship Kesari has departed for Maldives, Mauritius, Seychelles, Madagascar and Comoros, to provide Food Items, COVID related Medicines including HCQ Tablets and Special Ayurvedic Medicines with Medical Assistance Teams embarked, on 10 May 20.
-This deployment as ‘Mission Sagar’, is in line with India’s role as the first responder in the region and builds on the exce
+MISSION SAGAR As part of the Government of India's outreach amidst the ongoing COVID-19 pandemic, Indian Naval Ship Kesari has departed for Maldives, Mauritius, Seychelles, Madagascar and Comoros, to provide Food Items, COVID related Medicines including HCQ Tablets and Special Ayurvedic Medicines with Medical Assistance Teams embarked, on 10 May 20.
+This deployment as ‘Mission Sagar’, is in line with India’s role as the first responder in the region and builds on th

 The new Indian road to Lipu Lekh-Nepal’s protests Part of: GS-II- International issues (PT-MAINS-PERSONALITY TEST) (Indian express Explained) Army Chief General M M Naravane said that Nepal’s protest against a newly built Indian road in Uttarakhand, up to Lipu Lekh pass on the China border, was at “someone else's behest”.
 His statement has been widely taken to mean that Nepal was acting as a proxy for China, at a time when tensions have spiked sharply on